Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 There is NO online GED, HiSET, or TASC testing, you must go to a Michigan testing site in person.

 If you come across a website that tells you something else, you can be sure you deal with fraud.
-In January 2016, the GED passing score for each subject test was lowered to 145 (down from 150) on a scale that goes from 100 to 200.
+Two years after the latest version of the GED test was rolled out across America, the passing score for each subject test was lowered to 145 (down from 150) on a scale that goes from 100 to 200 as it appeared to have been set too high.

 The four GED subtests are in Science, Math, Social Studies, and Literacy.
 HiSET and TASC are scored in their own ways.